 COVID -19: Community Response Fund

-The COVID-19 Community Response Fund was established by the Community Foundation for the Fox Valley Region and United Way Fox Cities, with additional generous donations from the community.
+On March 17, 2020, the COVID-19 Community Response Fund was established by the Community Foundation for the Fox Valley Region and United Way Fox Cities, with additional generous donations from the community.
+See who they are here.

-So far we have awarded $707,500 in grants to 59 local organizations!
-Click on these categories or scroll down to see the complete list of grant recipients to date:
+Click on these categories to see the complete list of grant recipients:

 Foundations for Living — Following the Waupaca-based organization’s temporary expansion of its warming shelter’s open time from overnight to 24 hours, a $10,000 grant will help it care for people experiencing homelessness and financial crisis in Waupaca County.